LinuxBeaver/LinuxBeaver/README.md

 ### March 10 2024 NEWS - A SPECIAL BRANCH OF GEGL EFFECTS IS IN GEGL MASTER AND IS IN GIMP 2.99.19/GIMP 3 - WE CALL IT GEGL STYLES

 ### March 11 2024 NEWS - All my plugins updated on this date so the text stylers no longer clip in CMYK Student's non-destructive Gimp build.
-If you already have my plugins and use Gimp 2.10 and don't want to update to Gimp 3 then don't update them anymore as these new plugins won't work on Gimp 2.10.32 / GEGL 0.4.46 or earlier.
+If you already have my plugins and use Gimp 2.10 and don't want to update to Gimp 3 THEN DON'T UPDATE THEM ANYMORE as these new plugins won't work on Gimp 2.10.32 / GEGL 0.4.46 or earlier.
 Plugins now require GEGL 0.4.46 and up.

 Beaver's third party GEGL Gimp Plugins for Gimp
 =========